Should you say yes to being part of an upcoming blog tour?

 Should you install Google AdSense on your sidebar?

-Over the past year I’ve realized that if I develop a set of guiding principles and stick to them I have a much easier time making decisions big and small.
+Over the past year, I’ve realized that if I develop a set of guiding principles and stick to them I have a much easier time making decisions big and small.
 I’m less stressed and feel more confident that I’ve done the right thing.
 I call this approach, “This is how we things here.”
 It’s a set of distinctive actions that define how I operate and it’s so helpful!
+When I feel like I’m getting too stressed once again, I grab my d9 gummies to feel better.

 A word of warning before I go further.
 “This is how we do things here” can too easily become, “We’ve always done it this way and we always will.”
 Remind yourself that over time you’ll need to bend your principles, or even delete and add new ones.
 Allow your guidelines to shift as you gain more experience and more confidence.
 It’s entirely okay to change directions.